 What kind of training is available?

-A highly skilled technicians will come to your location for one day and get your machine up and running and help you get familiar with the machine.
+Highly skilled technicians will come to your location for one day and get your machine up and running and help you get familiar with the machine.
 If you are able to follow the step-by-step instructions and have your machine assembled before the technician arrives, this will leave more time for a technician to answer any more detailed questions you may have.
 Additionally, we offer 24/7 technical phone support and Advanced Training is available should you require it.

 How am I going to make money with the AP Lazer?

 Making money with a laser machine is essentially up to the owner/operator.
 AP Lazer machines boast some unique features that will set you apart from other laser machines and give you the ability to make money fast.
 Realizing the potential and taking advantage of our patented open-architecture is extremely valuable and will provide you with many opportunities.
-With AP Lazer, you have no boundaries and never have to say “no” to anyone in regards to the capability of competing their job.
+With AP Lazer, you have no boundaries and never have to say “no” to anyone in regards to the capability of completing their job.
 Your only limitation is your creativity and desire to engrave or cut an item.

 ● Signage A storefront sign takes about 60 minutes to produce.
 The material cost should be around $100, the design work was already completed, simply save it as a vector file and send it to the laser.
 The value of this sign is north of $1000.